-Leading charter school advocacy organizations now prioritize replication of existing charter models over creating new schools that trail blaze innovative approaches to teaching and learning.10 These charter proponents admit market pressures, which were a foundational principle for establishing these schools, are now a reason charters have little incentive to innovate.11 teachers have more advanced degrees, with 56.8% holding a master's degree or higher.
+Leading charter school advocacy organizations now prioritize replication of existing charter models over creating new schools that trail blaze innovative approaches to teaching and learning.
+These charter proponents admit market pressures, which were a foundational principle for establishing these schools, are now a reason charters have little incentive to innovate.

+While only 10.7% of teachers in public schools are novices (3 years or less experience), 26.3% of charter school teachers are novices.
+More public school teachers have more advanced degrees, with 56.8% holding a master's degree or higher.
 Only 43.6% of charter school teachers have master's degrees or higher.
-12

-While only 10.7% of teachers in public schools are novice (3 years or less experience), 26.3% of charter school teachers are novice.
-More public school

-A national study of charter schools found they spend less on instruction, student support services, and teacher salaries and more for administration - both as a percentage of overall spending and in salaries for administrative personnel.
-While public schools devoted 21.3% of operating expenditures to teacher salaries, charter schools spent 15.1% on teacher pay.13
+A national study of charter schools found they spend less on instruction, student support services, and teacher salaries and more on administration - both as a percentage of overall spending and in salaries for administrative personnel.
+While public schools devoted 21.3% of operating expenditures to teacher salaries, charter schools spent 15.1% on teacher pay.

-A Michigan study found charter schools on average spend \$774 more per pupil per year on administration and \$1141 less on instruction than traditional public schools.14
+A Michigan study found charter schools, on average, spend \$774 more per pupil per year on administration and \$1141 less on instruction than traditional public schools.

-Since New Orleans became an all-charter district, instructional spending in the city has stagnated or even decreased, while administrative costs have skyrocketed from about \$1,000 per student in 2005 to \$1,700 in 2014.15
+Since New Orleans became an all-charter district, instructional spending in the city has stagnated or even decreased, while administrative costs have skyrocketed from about \$1,000 per student in 2005 to \$1,700 in 2014.

 WHAT PRIVATIZERS BELIEVE WHAT WE BELIEVE Charter schools have more freedom to try new things.
-Charter schools are less apt to try new practices because they don't value teaching and making a long-term investment in staff.
-Charter schools are student centered.
-Charter schools are businesses that cut corners on student services to save costs.
-Charter school give teachers more flexibility.
+Charter schools are less apt to try new practices because they don't value teaching and making a long- term investment in staff.
+Charter schools are student-centered.
+Charter instructional practices focus on increasing test scores.
+Charter schools give teachers more flexibility.
 Charter schools care more about managing teachers and cutting the cost of instruction.